 “macOS Monterey is packed with features that help Mac users do more, connect with friends and family in amazing ways, and work on Mac and iPad more seamlessly than ever before,” commented Craig Federighi, Vice President of Engineering of Apple Software.

 Typically, the company’s browser is covered in major system updates for the development of innovations and improvements in performance and security.
-With macOS Monterey, Safari will undergo a redesign in the tab management, which will take on the highlighted colors of the page you are on for a more polished look.
+With macOS Monterey, Safari will undergo a redesign in tab management, which will take on the highlighted colors of the page you are on for a more polished look.

 Furthermore, changes in the toolbar layout will also be observed, acquiring more compact features and better visibility, preventing a large amount of information from confusing the user.